I meet with business owners both locally and internationally and share what I learn to help readers generate more income.

 How to Start a Wedding Dress Rental Business

 Sarah began her small business at home in her living room.
 She lives in a large Victorian house in the UK, with high ceilings and even higher overheads.
-Although she loved her home, the thought of the continued upkeep worried her.
+Although Sarah loved her home, the upkeep was becoming a financial burden.
 She knew she'd have to do something to make ends meet.
-She told me the idea of a wedding dress rental business, came to her when she was out shopping and overheard a mother and daughter talking in a cafe.
-They were discussing the high cost of wedding gowns and the fact it would only be worn once.
+She told me the idea of a wedding dress rental business came to her when she was out shopping and overheard a mother and daughter talking in a cafe.
+They were discussing the high cost of wedding gowns and the fact it is only worn once.
 It was those words that planted the seed in Sarah's mind.
 She mulled over it for some time, until on a visit to her local charity shop, in search of paperbacks, she saw a wedding dress hanging on the clothes rack.
 She couldn't resist taking a closer look at it.
-As she ran her hand across the satin and lace bodice, her new business was hatched.
+As she ran her hand across the satin and lace bodice, her new business was being hatched.
 Her heart began beating faster as she searched for the price tag on what would become her first investment in her new home business.

 The Initial Investment

 Sarah said she had to take a deep breath and calm herself down.
 As thoughts raced through her mind, she knew if this was going to be successful she would have to treat it like a business.
 It was at this point the older woman who volunteered in the shop came over and asked Sarah if she needed help.
 She explained that when wedding dresses came in, they were sent to the cleaners and always sold quite quickly.

 The dress was an average size of 12 and of a standard length.
 Sarah found the price tag and it was £40.
 She didn't waste any time and had her purse in her hand and the dress folded over her arm as she headed to the cash register.